Azure-for-Startups/Notification-Hub-demo/README.md

             await dialog.ShowAsync();
         }

-      -   Replace <HUB-NAME> and <HUB-LISTEN-CONNECTION_STRING> with settings for your notification hub.
+-   Replace 'HUB-NAME' and 'HUB-LISTEN-CONNECTION_STRING' with settings for your notification hub.
 -   Double check Toast capable is enabled in the appmanifest.
 -   Build and run an application on the Device or the Windows Phone Emulator.